Getting Started

 Adding and removing components

-An app's data cards, data table, and charts can be deleted.
-To delete a component, hover over the component name in the sidebar and select its delete button:
+To delete a component, hover over the component name in the sidebar and select its delete button.
+Data cards, data tables, and charts can be deleted.

 Once you are happy with your app, you can publish it to Plotly Cloud or Dash Enterprise by selecting Publish.

-Select the link displayed to go to the app:
+Select View App to go to the app: